OSGConnect/connectbook/examples/manage-python-packages.md

 		$ which python3

-	It should return a path that starts with your home directory.
+	The output line should start with your home directory.

-1. Create Packages Directory
+1. **Create Packages Directory**

 	Create a directory to hold your installed Python packages.